 How to Use JuveTress

 Using JuveTress Revitalizing Hair Therapy is extremely easy.
-All you need to do is apply it after you’re finished with your shower, so it can get to your hair follicles without having to encounter any oils that have accumulated.
+All you need to do is apply it after finishing with your shower, so it can get to your hair follicles without having to encounter any oils that have accumulated.
 To activate the ingredients, the manufacturer recommends that you massage JuveTress into your scalp for about 30 seconds.
-Once you’re done, drink a full glass of water to make sure your stem cells remain hydrated.
+Once you did, drink a full glass of water to make sure your stem cells remain hydrated.

 Is it Safe?

-JuveTress is tested at an independent laboratory to not only ensure its quality, but its safety as well.
+JuveTress is tested at an independent laboratory to not only ensure its quality but its safety as well.
 It only contains natural, safe ingredients – unlike some hair loss products that contain minoxidil.
-But you should always speak with your doctor before starting any new hair care regimen.
+But it would help if you always spoke with your doctor before starting any new hair care regimen.

 What is Nizoral and Ketoconazole Shampoo?

-Nizoral (brand name for Ketoconazole shampoo) is reddish-orange in color and primarily used as an antifungal.
-It targets several different forms of fungi, including the Pityrosporum ovale fungus that plays a role in causing dermatitis.
-The ketoconazole contained in the product inhibits the formation of a substance known as ergosterol, which fungi need in order for their cells to properly develop.
+Nizoral (brand name for Ketoconazole shampoo) is reddish-orange and primarily used as an antifungal.
+It targets several different forms of fungi, including the Pityrosporum ovale fungus, that plays a role in causing dermatitis.
+The Ketoconazole contained in the product inhibits the formation of a substance known as ergosterol, which fungi need for their cells to develop properly.
 As a result, fungi immediately die.

-Ketoconazole was first discovered in the mid-1970s, and first marketed as an oral drug to fight skin infections.
-In fact, doctors commonly recommend it for people suffering from compromised immune systems due to illnesses such as AIDS and cancer.
-It’s also used in topical creams, as well as shampoo.
-The fatty tissues of the body can easily absorb ketoconazole, which is one of the reasons why it’s so effective as a cream.
+Ketoconazole was first discovered in the mid-1970s and first marketed as an oral drug to fight skin infections.
+Doctors commonly recommend it for people suffering from compromised immune systems due to illnesses such as AIDS and cancer.
+It as well as used in topical creams, as well as shampoo.
+The fatty tissues of the body can easily absorb Ketoconazole, which is one of the reasons why it’s so effective as a cream.
 The drug is used to treat not only dandruff and dermatitis, but also other infections, such as jock itch, ringworm, athlete’s foot, and more.
-Another application of Ketoconazole is for hair growth and keeping alopecia at at bay.
+Another application of Ketoconazole is for hair growth and keeping alopecia at bay.
 Recently many dermatologists have been recommending their patients to use Nizoral Shampoo to regrow or slow down alopecia or hair loss.